Region: Italy

 Difficulty: Easy but long cooking time

-When I was a kid one of my favorite dishes from my mom’s repertoire was baked ziti.
-She never cooked it like this, but this way is inspired by the numerous baked pastas and pasta with broccoli dishes I’ve had in southern Italy and Sicily.
+When I was a kid one of my favorite dishes from my mom's repertoire was baked ziti.
+She didn't quite cook it like this, but this is way I like to do it and when mom ate it she approved.
 Besides, this is a pretty dish and delicious; the mixture of the broccoli with the remaining ingredients is very nice, especially with a good quality caciocavallo cheese.
 Caciocavallo is a hard spun-curd cheese made from cow's milk.
 A spun-curd cheese, or pasta filata, is so-called because the drained curd is soaked in hot whey and then in water and finally stretched, molded, and spun by the cheese maker.
-Among these string-like cheeses are mozzarella, provolone, and scamorze.
+Among these string-like cheeses are mozzarella, provolone, and scamorza.
 Caciocavallo is hung in the form of two gourds tied together.
-Ziti lunghe is simply uncut macaroni in one long strand.
-It’s actually kind of fun to eat and perfect for a baked pasta dish.
-It’s the pasta used in the Greek dish called pastitsio.
+Ziti lunghe is simply uncut tubular macaroni in one long strand.
+It's actually kind of fun to eat and perfect for a baked pasta dish.
+It's the pasta used in the Greek dish called pastitsio.

 Preparation Time: 1 hour